NeuracoreAI/neuracore/examples/README.md

 **NOTE: Before running this example:**
 - Collect a dataset following the example: [Data Collection](#data-collection)
 - Start a training run by:
-   - Go to your [training dashboard ](https://www.neuracore.app/dashboard/training) and start a training run
+   - Go to the "Training" tab on your Neuracore Dashboard and start a training run
    - Or follow [Launching Training](#launching-training) to start a training run
 - Wait for the training run to finish
-- Go to your [endpoint dashboard ](https://www.neuracore.app/dashboard/endpoints) and start an endpoint.
+- Go to the "Endpoint" tab on your Neuracore Dashboard and start an endpoint.
 Call it __"MyExampleEndpoint"__
 - Wait for the status to be active

 One you have completed the steps above: